Programme booklet available (without abstracts)

 Contributions covering unpublished results related to the programme topics can be presented as posters.
 The number of poster communications is not limited but every poster communication is to be registered for presentation on the Registration Form; the registered poster communication is accepted if the author's participation fee has been remitted.

 Summaries of main and special lectures and poster communications will be published in the Programme Booklet provided that they have been registered (see General Information, p.
-14) and their camera-ready texts have reached the P.M.M.
-Secretariat by 30 April 2001, either on diskettes or by e-mail.
-Please note that only files in RTF format or Microsoft Word files can be processed without difficulties.
-It is recommended to use file names derived from the names of participants.
-You may also send hard copies of summaries but not their facsimiles.
+13) and their camera-ready texts reach the P.M.M.
+Secretariat by 30 April 2000, either on diskettes or by e-mail.
+Please note that only files in RTF format or Microsoft Word files (versions 6.0/7) can be processed without difficulties.
+It is useful to use file names derived from the name of the participant.
+You may send also hard copies of summaries but not their facsimiles.

-The P.M.M.
-Secretariat will confirm the receipt of the summary of a registered poster communication.
+The receipt of the summary of a registered poster communication will be confirmed by the P.M.M.
+Secretariat.
 On the other hand, unregistered summaries will be neither confirmed nor published or returned.

 Summaries, except for their headings, will be printed without editing.

 Summaries should not exceed one page of the A4 size.
-Please keep the following typing specifications (for a sample, see the enclosure at the end of the Circular, or on this server in formats: RTF, MS Word 97 template, MS Word 95 document): width 180 mm, maximum length 220 mm, sufficiently big lettering (2.0-2.5 mm, Times New Roman 15 points as an optimum), single spacing, except where additional space is required for mathematical expressions, chemical equations, or schemes.
-The left margin should be 15 mm; the summary must start 40 mm from the top of the paper to leave space for the programme number.
-The heading of each summary should consist of the title of the contribution (in black capital letters), author's (authors') name(s) (in capital letters), and address(es) (department or laboratory, institution, street, city, province or state, postal code, country, e-mail); the heading (all lines) should not be indented or centred.
+Please keep the following typing specifications (for a sample, see the enclosure at the end of the Circular): width 180 mm, maximum length 220 mm, sufficiently big lettering (characters 2,02,5 mm, Times New Roman 15 points as an optimum), single spacing, except where additional space is required for mathematical expressions, chemical equations, or schemes.
+The text including the heading should be placed 15 mm from the left-hand edge of the paper and start 40 mm from the top edge of the paper to leave space for the programme number.
+The heading of every summary should consist of the title of the contribution (in bold capital letters), author's (authors') name(s) (in capital letters), and address(es) (department or laboratory, institution, street, city, province or state, postal code, country); the heading (all lines) should not be indented or centred.
 Figures can be drawn (or their photographs fixed) directly on the sheet; half-tone reproductions are excluded.
 Figure captions should be positioned below the figures; the size of letters and numbers (including sub- and superscripts) should be between 4 and 5 mm.

 Both main lectures and special lectures will be published in a special volume of Macromolecular Symposia.
-Their authors are asked to send the manuscripts to the Conference Editor, Dr J. Kahovec, at the P.M.M.
-Secretariat, by 30 June 2001 (the receipt will be confirmed).
+Their authors are asked to send the manuscripts to the Microsymposium Editor, Dr J. Kahovec, at the P.M.M.
+Secretariat, by 30 June 2000 (the receipt will be confirmed).

 A possibility of publishing full papers based on poster communications in the field of fundamental research in Collection of Czechoslovak Chemical Communications (monthly in English) is offered provided that the manuscripts are set up according to the instructions for authors (available on request) and sent directly to the Editorial Office (address: Flemingovo nám.
 2, 166 10 Praha 6, Czech Republic; phone/fax +420-2-311 12 71, E-mail email@example.com.
 The accepted papers are published within three months.